X icon button to close sales banner

 Is endometriosis more common in certain populations?

-Think you might have endometriosis symptoms?
+Do you have endometriosis symptoms?

 an illustration of the Clue flower